microsoft/vscode-docs/docs/extensions/publish-extension.md

 **Q: Why does vsce not preserve file attributes?**

 **A:** Please note that when building and publishing your extension from Windows, all the files included in the extension package will lack POSIX file attributes, namely the executable bit.
 Some `node_modules` dependencies rely on those attributes to properly function.
-Publishing from Linux and OS X works as expected.
+Publishing from Linux and macOS works as expected.